KseniaKeren/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to a new world

 I'm glad you are here.
-I plan to talk about ...
+Hope you are ready to have fun